|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Grumman as a model G-36 with manually operated folding wings.
 On April 1, 1942 delivered to the U.S. Navy (USN) as F4F-F Wildcat bureau number 5192.

-During early April 1942, assigned to USS Saratoga CV-3 to Fighting Squadron 5 "Fighting Five" (VF-5) aboard to USS Saratoga (CV-3).
+During early April 1942 assigned to Fighting Squadron 5 "Fighting Five" (VF-5) aboard to USS Saratoga (CV-3).
 This Wildcat was assigned tail code F-12 as the only only Navy squadron to retain the tail code F as a designator.
 Nicknamed "Junior" painted in small black letters beneath the cockpit by pilot Ensign Mortimer Kleinmann, Jr.